 The LRC is a wonderful space at the centre of the school both physically and as an essential part of our students' independent learning.

-It has seating for 90 students, 20 computers and the Careers Library.
+The LRC has seating for 90 students, 16 computers and a Careers Hub.
 The Reprographics Department is also here so students may photocopy, print (in colour and black and white), as well as having work laminated and bound.
 There are board games, jigsaws and craft activities available at lunch time.

-The LRC is open, with professional staff to advise, from 8.30 in the morning until the end of Homework Club at 4.15pm.
-Students may access 16,000 resources: 10,000 non-fiction books, 6,000 fiction books, encyclopaedias, project files, CD/DVDs and the Internet.
-Independent searching of the subject index or the computer catalogue, as taught in lessons, is encouraged but help is always at hand.
+The LRC is open, with professional staff to advise, from 8.30 in the morning until the end of Personalised Learning Club at 4.10pm.
+Students may access 16,000 resources: 10,000 non-fiction books, 6,000 fiction books, DVDs and the Internet.
+Independent searching of the computer catalogue is encouraged but help is always at hand.

 USING THE LRC